 Manager, Patient Experience & Engagement

-Reporting to the Director, Risk Management and Patient Safety, this position is responsible for patient experience and engagement; managing the patient relations processes including complaints and appeals and supports patient experience improvement and engagement strategies.
+This position is responsible for patient experience and engagement; managing the patient relations processes including complaints and appeals and supports patient experience improvement and engagement strategies.
+Previous experience with handling complaints and dispute resolution an asset.

 - Leads, develops, and manages patient experience and engagement initiatives across the organization